ohymi04/DS_Sign_Tool/README.md

 ---

 ## 🚀 Features
-### ✅ **RSA Key Generation**
+### ✅ **Key Pair Generation**
-- Securely generate a key pair (private and public).
+- Securely generate a key pair (private and public) for signing and verifying files.
-- The private key is securely stored within the application directory.
+- The private key and public key are securely stored in the `keys/` directory.

-### ✅ **File and Directory Signing**
+### ✅ **File Signing**
-- Hash executable files (.exe, .msi) or entire directories.
-- Automatically creates associated files:
-  - `dir_file`: Contains information about the structure of the file/directory.
+- Sign any type of file (e.g., `.exe`, `.msi`, `.txt`, `.mp4`, `.jpg`, etc.) using the private key.
-  - `hash_file`: Contains the hash of the file/directory.
+- After signing, a `.signed` file is created with the signature of the file.

-  - `hash_signed_file`: Contains the hash signed with the private key.
+### ✅ **Directory Signing**
+- If you want to sign an entire directory, you must first compress it into a `.ZIP` file.
+- After compression, the directory will be treated as a file and can be signed like any other file.
+- The `.ZIP` file, along with the corresponding public key and signed file, will be created in the `keys/` directory.

 ### ✅ **Signature Verification**
-- Verify the integrity and authenticity of a signed file or directory using a public key.
+- Verify the integrity and authenticity of a signed file using the public key.
+- This works with both individual files and compressed directories (i.e., `.ZIP` files).

 ### ✅ **Intuitive Interface**
-- A simple, clear graphical interface for all operations.
+- A simple, clear graphical interface for all operations:
+  - Generate key pairs (public/private).
+  - Sign files or directories (after compression).
+  - Verify signed files with the public key.
+- Flexible window size to accommodate key entry fields and file selection.

 ---

 ## 🖥️ Installation